AimaAlakhume/Marquee/docs/README.md

 An AI agent that turns a plain-sentence request into something to watch, built for the BrainStation AI Certification final project (Option 3: AI Agent).

 **What ships:** a Chrome extension that runs on top of the real Disney+.
-No backend, no API key, no network call at runtime.
-Parsing, retrieval, ranking and every guardrail happen in the browser from the files in this ZIP.
+No backend, and no model unless you choose to load one — it runs on your own machine when you do.
+Parsing, retrieval, ranking and every guardrail happen in the browser from the files in this repo.

 **Where a model is and is not involved** — worth reading before the rest: